-Brian Young enters his fifth season as the club's pass rush specialist.
-In his 12th season as a valued member of the New Orleans Saints coaching staff, Young has worked with all of the club's front seven position groups after first breaking into the ranks as a coaching assistant from 2009-11 following the conclusion of a nine-year playing career.
-He brings nine years of coaching experience and 124 games along the defensive line in the National Football League in this position.
+Brian Young enters his first season as the team's assistant defensive line coach and his 16th campaign as a valued member of the New Orleans Saints coaching staff.
+Young has worked with all of the club's front seven position groups after first breaking into the ranks as a coaching assistant in 2009 following the conclusion of a nine-year playing career and 124 games along the defensive line in the National Football League.

-Young first joined the Saints coaching staff in 2009 after concluding a nine-year NFL playing career, where he appeared in 124 games and had 22.5 sacks and eight fumble recoveries for the St. Louis Rams (2000-03) and the Saints (2004-08).
-During his five-year playing tenure with the Black and Gold he served as a valuable member of the Saints interior defensive line rotation, starting 58-of-64 contests.
+Young joined the Saints coaching staff following a nine-year NFL playing career, where he appeared in 124 games and had 22.5 sacks along with eight fumble recoveries for the St. Louis Rams (2000-03) and the Saints (2004-08).
+During his playing tenure with the Black and Gold, he served as a valuable member of the Saints interior line rotation, appearing in 64 games with 58 starts.

 Young played at Texas-El Paso from 1996-99.
 He was the Western Athletic Conference Defensive Player of the Year as a senior in 1999, when he had a career-high 121 tackles and eight sacks.
-The El Paso native graduated with a bachelor's degree in criminal justice.
-He was a 2016 inductee into the El Paso Athletic Hall of Fame and a 2019 inductee into the UTEP Athletics Hall of Fame.
+The El Paso, Texas native graduated with a bachelor's degree in criminal justice.
+In 2016, Young was inducted into the El Paso Athletic Hall of Fame and the UTEP Athletics Hall of Fame in 2019.

 PLAYING CAREER: Texas El-Paso, 1996-99; St. Louis Rams, 2000-03; New Orleans Saints, 2004-08.